 After the tour, you will return to the boat for lunch, across the Nile from a gorgeous house built by a English architect Somers Clark in the XIXth Century.
 In the afternoon, the boat will arrive at Edfu, home to the very famous temple dedicated to the God Horus.
 This temple is among the best preserved in all of Egypt.
 Horse and carriage will take you to and from the temple through the busy city streets.
 After returning to the boat, you will set sail for the banks of an island to spend the night and take walks under banana trees.

 After breakfast, you will begin sailing for the day In the afternoon, you will stop at an island to take a swim in the Nile.
-As dusk begins, you will walk through desert and mountains, tracing the beginnings of the trail that marks the shortest distance through the desert to Libya (28 days in ancient times).
-The valley lined with boulders covered in hieroglyphs and stone-age inscriptions.
+As you sail, the surrounding banks are lined with boulders covered in hieroglyphs and stone-age inscriptions.
 At night, the boat arrives at the foot of floodlit temple of Djebel Silsileh.

 Day 4: Djebel Silsileh